How to Start an LLC in North Carolina: Step-by-Step Guide

 LLCs with more than one member are taxed as a partnership.
 This requires a separate business tax return, and it's best to use a tax professional when tax season rolls around.

-Costs to set up an LLC in NC
+Costs to Set Up an LLC in NC

-• Name reservation: $30
+• Name reservation: $30 (optional)

-• Professional registered agent: $100 – $200 / annually
+• Professional registered agent: $100 – $200 / annually (optional)

-• Filing Articles of Organization: $125
+• Filing Articles of Organization: $125 (mandatory)

-• Expediting fees: $100 – $200
+• Expediting fees: $100 – $200 (optional)

-• Certified document copies: $15+
+• Certified document copies: $13+

 You're nearly finished with the administrative work on setting up your North Carolina LLC.
-But here are a few items you don't want to overlook.
-They are critical for your company's success.

-North Carolina has no state requirements around opening a business bank account upon LLC formation.
-Yet, since you must keep your business and personal finances separate, it’s a sound next step to make.
-Note: Limited liability company laws require you not to blend your business and personal finances.
 For example, you should not pay for business items out of your personal checking account or vice versa.
 This implies that your LLC isn’t truly a separate business entity.
 If you’re commingling funds and you get sued, you could lose the asset protection that an LLC provides, and your personal assets could be in jeopardy.

 North Carolina doesn't require a general business license to operate an LLC in the state.
 But if you're operating in certain industries or professions, specialty licenses may be needed.
 For example, a hair salon will need a cosmetology license and a retail coffee shop will need a sales tax license and health and safety permits from the county.